 Check out our monday.com pricing page for more information.

 ClickUp: The complete work OS

 ClickUp really is the complete Work OS and it isa brilliant option if you find yourself bogged down in tens (or even hundreds) of workplace applications that are gradually doing more harm than good.
-It provides a centralized platform with all the tools you'll need to manage projects and is the best project management software we tested (4.8/5).
+It provides a centralized platform with all the tools you'll need to manage projects and is the joint-third best project management software we've tested, scoring 4.5/5 overall.

-ClickUp comes first for overall features (4.5/5) and task management (4.9/5), as well as joint first for project and workflow creation tools and data visualization options.
+ClickUp comes first for overall functionality (4.6/5) and task management (4.7/5), as well as joint first for project and workflow creation tools and data visualization options.
 Impressively, ClickUp is also much cheaper than Smartsheet and Airtable, with a feature-rich free plan, and an Unlimited plan for just $5 per user, per month.

 Check out our ClickUp pricing page for more information.

-One thing Smartsheet and Airtable do well is using automation features to automate workflows and subsequently streamline processes.
-However, when testing project management software, we found that Asana has the best and simplest automation builder and, if you're looking to boost your team's efficiency, it's definitely worth a look.
+One thing Smartsheet and Airtable do well is use automation features to automate workflows and subsequently streamline processes.
+However, when testing project management software, we found that Teamwork has the best and simplest automation builder and, if you're looking to boost your team's efficiency, it's definitely worth a look.